carrythebanner/shift-docs/site/content/pages/public-health.md

 ## About

+Since the emergence of COVID-19 over three years ago, our community has continually adapted to find ways to keep bike fun safe for all.

+For a time, the calendar was closed as lockdowns kept most of us at home.
+Slowly, we reopened with restrictions and guidelines as we found new ways to come together while staying safe.
+Over time as vaccines and new

+While the pandemic has receded from its peak and governments are continuing to ease or drop safety guidelines, the pandemic isn't really "over."
+Certainly, it's not over for people with disabilities, who are immunocompromised, caring for elders, and many others.

+We need everyone’s help to keep bike fun safe for all!

 The Oregon Health Authority and Washington Department of Health are responding to an outbreak of respiratory illness, called [COVID-19](https://govstatus.egov.com/OR-OHA-COVID-19), caused by a novel (new) coronavirus.
 Health officials urge [social distancing](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2268.pdf), good hand hygiene, covering coughs, and staying home if you are sick.
 For additional information and resources, see the [Multnomah County COVID-19 resources](https://multco.us/novel-coronavirus-covid-19).

 To manage the spread of COVID-19, both Oregon and Washington are continuing to publish recommendations and requirements for events.
 The [Oregon health department](https://coronavirus.oregon.gov/) and [Washington health department](https://www.coronavirus.wa.gov/) both have information on the latest guidelines.